Every view has a template, which is passed the values from the view’s exposures and then used to render the view output.

 <%= render :sidebar %>

-users/index.html.erb template, the partial would be searched for in:
+users/index.html.erb template, the partial would be searched for at the following locations in your view’s configured paths:

-If a matching template is not found in those locations, the search is repeated in the parent directory:
+If a matching partial template is not found in these locations, the search is repeated in each parent directory until the view path’s root is reached, e.g.:

 A partial called with no arguments is rendered with the same scope as its parent template.
 This is useful for breaking larger templates up into smaller chunks for readability.
 For example:

-Otherwise, partials accept keywords arguments, which become the locals when for rendering the partial.
+Otherwise, partials accept keywords arguments, which become the partial’s locals.
 For example:

-The view controller’s context object remains part of the scope for every partial, regardless of whether any arguments are passed.
+The view’s context object remains part of the scope for every partial rendering, regardless of the arguments passed.